-Last updated on June 14th, 2018 at 08:24 pm
+Last updated on July 18th, 2021 at 05:18 pm

 How Acela’s technical debt slows its trainsThat 54% share might be higher still if not for technical debt.
-To compensate for centrifugal forces as Acela Express rounds curves, its passenger cars are able to tilt the passenger spaces to enable the train to round the curves at higher speeds than would otherwise be comfortable for passengers.
-In effect, the cars “lean into” the curves, just as a running athlete leans when making a sudden change of direction.
-Although the cars were designed to be able to tilt by as much as 6.8º, the adjacent set of tracks is too close to permit this without risk of collision with trains on those tracks.
-The maximum tilt is therefore set at 4.2º, which, in turn, reduces the maximum speed consistent with passenger comfort that the trains can attain on curves.
-The technical debt manifested in the tracks Acela Express uses thus prevents it from offering a service that would be more competitive with alternative transport modes, especially airlines.
+To compensate for centrifugal forces as Acela rounds curves, its passenger cars tilt their passenger spaces.
+The tilt enables the train to round the curves at higher speeds than would otherwise be comfortable for passengers.
+In effect, the cars “lean into” the curves, just as a running athlete leans when rounding a curve.
+Although the cars could tilt by as much as 6.8º, the adjacent set of tracks is too close to permit this without risk of collision with trains on those tracks.
+The maximum permissible tilt in this system is therefore 4.2º, which reduces the maximum speed consistent with passenger comfort that the trains can attain on curves.
+The technical debt in the tracks Acela uses thus prevents Acela from offering a service that would be more competitive with alternative transport modes, especially airlines.

-Note: In August 2016, Amtrak announced that it will be upgrading its trainsets and tracks to exploit new technologies, including active tilt technologies.
+In August 2016, Amtrak announced that it will be upgrading its trainsets and tracks to exploit new technologies, including active tilt technologies.
 All existing trainsets are due to be replaced in 2021-22.

 Available: here; Retrieved April 18, 2017.